ajay-anand/learn-vim-on-fish/README.md

 # learn-vim-on-fish
-Learn Vim on Fish shell
+Learn Vim on Fish shell.

 Just add the following line to your *config.fish* file